tremc/tremc/README.md

   'dialog_important', 'dialog_text', 'dialog_text_important', 'menu_focused', 'file_prio_high', 'file_prio_normal', 'file_prio_low',
   'file_prio_off', 'top_line', 'bottom_line', 'chunk_have', 'chunk_dont_have'.

-  Names for elements which may be selected (torrent titles and file lines) may also be prefixed by `st_` for the attributes of the element when selected.
+  Names for elements in torrent list may also be prefixed by `st_` for the attributes of the element when selected.
 The default is reversed.
+Names for elements in file list may bu suffixes by _f, _s, or _f_s, for focused, selected, or focused and selected.

   Note that what the colors mean actually depends on the terminal.
 In some cases 'white' is darker then the white that the terminal displays, and